meltano/meltano/docs/src/docs/deployment.md

 Instead, use the IP address of your DigitalOcean Droplet and port 5000.
 This will be something like: http://157.230.231.206:5000
 :::

+#### Doing More with Droplets

+You can also install PostgreSQL to your DigitalOcean Droplet, and then use that database when you configure the Postgres target.
+DigitalOcean [provides installation instructions here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).

 ## Amazon Web Services (AWS)

 ::: warning Prerequisites